 Crowds line the streets of downtown Rancho Bernardo on July 4th for the annual Independence Day parade.

-If you would like to join the procession, click here to download the 2019 Parade Entry Form.
+If you would like to join the procession, if so click here to download the 2022 General Parade Entry Form.

 Here are two images of the Parade Route for 2019.
 It rarely changes from year to year.